Morral affair: Assassination attempt

-On May 31, 1906, Mateo Morral threw a bomb at King Alfonso XIII's car as he returned with Victoria Eugenie from their wedding in Madrid.
+On 31 May 1906, Mateu Morral threw a bomb at King Alfonso XIII's car as he returned with Victoria Eugenie from their wedding in Madrid.
 It was a year to the date following a similar attack on his carriage.
 The bomb was concealed in a bouquet of flowers.
 While the King and Queen emerged unscathed, 24 bystanders and soldiers were killed and over 100 more wounded.
 A British colonel observing the scene compared it to one of war.
 The bride's wedding gown was splattered with horse blood.
 The King and Queen were escorted to the Royal Palace.

 The fugitive Morral absconded to Malasaña in the ensuing chaos and sought help from the republican journalist José Nakens.
 Nakens was a vocal opponent of anarchism, but his anticlerical leadership attracted such radicals.
 Historians have disagreed as to whether Morral's choice of approaching Nakens was premeditated, but Morral was likely introduced to Nakens through Ferrer's school, which purchased the journalist's anticlerical writings.
-Morral introduced himself as the assassin upon entering Nakens' printing shop and recounted how Nakens had previously helped Michele Angiolillo, the Italian anarchist who had assassinated the Prime Minister of Spain in 1897.
+Morral introduced himself as the assassin upon entering Nakens' printing shop and recounted how Nakens had previously helped Michele Angiolillo, the Italian anarchist who had assassinated Antonio Cánovas del Castillo, the Prime Minister of Spain, in 1897.
 Nakens was hesitant but agreed to help.
-He hid Morral at the press while arranging lodging for Morral, and returned 90 minutes later to transport him to a friend's house for the night.
-But Morral grew distrustful during the night and was gone by morning.
+He hid Morral at the press while arranging lodging for him and returned 90 minutes later to transport him to a friend's house for the night.
+However, Morral grew distrustful during the night and was gone by morning.

-Morral was discovered at a Madrid railroad station two days after the attack, whereupon he shot a police officer and killed himself.
+Morral was discovered at a Madrid railway station two days after the attack, whereupon he shot a police officer and killed himself.
 He had first arrived in Torrejón de Ardoz for food and shelter.
-Morral was out of place, with his Catalan accent, handsome face, and dirty clothes, by means of which the locals quickly recognized him.
+However, with his Catalan accent, handsome face, and dirty clothes, Morral was out of place, and locals quickly noticed him.
 In lieu of a direct confrontation, they sent someone to notify Madrid of their suspicions.
-On the second day, village militiamen attempted to detain Morral, who countered by using his revolver to fire two fatal shots: one villager in the face and himself in the chest.
+On the second day, village militiamen attempted to detain Morral, who countered by using his revolver to fire two fatal shots: one to a villager in the face and the other to himself in the chest.
 Morral's body was returned to Madrid, where it was identified.

-Álvaro de Figueroa, 1st Count of Romanones, the Spanish Minister of the Interior, was responsible for the king's security detail.
+Álvaro de Figueroa, 1st Count of Romanones, the Minister of the Interior, was responsible for the king's security.
 Both he and the commissary of Spanish anarchist activity in France had anticipated an attack, given the high profile of the event and symbolism of Madrid as the center of the revolutionists' ire.
-Romanones prepared for an attack on San Jerónimo el Real—the wedding church—which Morral originally planned to attack, and then reconsidered based on the level of security.
+Romanones prepared for an attack on San Jerónimo el Real, the wedding church, which Morral originally planned to attack, and then reconsidered based on the level of security.
 Once the royals had safely left the vicinity of the church, Romanones lay down to rest, believing that his job was done.
 He would later offer a 25,000 peseta bounty for information in the hunt for the attacker, which went to the widow of the villager Morral had shot.